| Size matters on a bicycle. Although you can probably ride almost any size

 higher than on other machines, so there a given seat tube length results

 in a greater straddle height than it does on a road bike.
+FIG. 1.
+Frame size and other characteristic dimensions, also showing a

 definition of the rider’s inseam measurement as used for sizing the frame.